MikolajZiolk/Fitness_app/README.md

 ![MainWindow](main.png)

 If you click the button ,,dodaj,, , a registration window for the trainee will appear.
 In this window you can add the trainee to the list.
+(Below Window with Dark Mode

 ![RegisterWindow](register.png)